 How to Get the Best Results

 Like with anything else, it takes quite a bit of effort and hard work to make your chatbots work for you in a way that will truly boost your conversion rate.
 You have to keep in mind both the big-picture stuff and the little things.
-Since there are just far too many of the small things, we’ll concentrate on the high-level considerations here.
+Since there are just far too many small things, we’ll concentrate on the high-level considerations here.

 What Your Actually Customers Need

 Before you even start building (or shopping for) your chatbot, you need to identify what your customers would like to get from it.
-You can do this by either analyzing your CRM data or by putting yourself in their shoes.
+You can do this by either analyzing your CRM data or putting yourself in their shoes.
 The combination of the two works best, as usual.

 You may discover, for example, that your customers spend too much time working out the difference between the various pricing plans for your product.
 In this case, you set up your chatbot so that it leads with this and that it can handle all kinds of questions about pricing plans, guiding the potential customers to the one that works best for them.

-Or, you may find out that some of your products require too many steps before people can actually purchase them.
+Or, you may find out that some of your products require too many steps before people can purchase them.
 In this case, you would use your chatbot to compress the funnel and make the purchase quicker.

 Regardless of how well your chatbot is built and how much time you spend on perfecting it, the reality is that we are still a long way away from chatbots that are anywhere close to handling a conversation as a real person.
 This is why you should never try and hide the fact that your customers are talking to a chatbot – they will realize it anyway within the first few lines of exchange.